 Korean Winter Skincare Tips

 For the first 21 years of my life, I was the quintessential LA girl.
-I wore cutoff shorts from Abercrombie and Fitch and lived in flip-flops year round (except when I was compelled to wear UGGs in 60 degree weather).
+I wore denim shorts from Abercrombie and Fitch and lived in flip-flops year round (except when I was compelled to wear UGGs in 60 Fahrenheit weather).